UoB-OOP/coms10017/README.md

 **Q**: I am seeing an error message that I don't understand.
 What should I do? <br />
 **A**: Use [your](https://www.google.co.uk) [favourite](https://duckduckgo.com/) [search](https://www.bing.com/) [engine](https://uk.search.yahoo.com/) to search for the error message as it comes up.
 Using `"double quotes"` around your search term will make sure the search engine treats it as one single term rather than splitting it up into words.
 If you get many results, try narrowing things down by adding some keywords related to your problem, e.g. mac/ubuntu/windows, git/java/vim, or eclipse/intellij/atom.

-**Q**: I have not found any help online and I don't think anyone has encoutnered this problem before.
+**Q**: I have not found any help online and I don't think anyone has encountered this problem before.
 What else can I do? <br />
 **A**: Try a few variations on your search engine query, such as rephrasing your issue or pasting a different part of the error message.
 If you still cannot find any help, post on the forum, giving a detailed description of the problem and showing the steps to reproduce your issue.

+**Q**: Can I use functional programming concepts (i.e `map`, `flatMap`, etc) in the coursework? <br />
+**A**:So the course is called Object Oriented Programming so naturally we want students to learn about OOP and not functional programming.
+That said, functional programming in Java 8 and above mostly simplifies imperative bits of your program and doesn't reduce OOP as the task has a clear interface that you have to implement.
+Think of it this way:

+By specification, you have to call the `makeMove` method of the current player with a view of the model.
+Successfully implementing this requires you to understand that the model is an instance that implements the view interface and that your model interacts with multiple instances of the player type by calling methods(sending messages).
+If you can explain that clearly then you have achieved the learning outcome.
+Tasks such as finding the current player or signalling multiple spectator of some events could be done either declaratively through FP or imperatively by iterating through a collection of players/spectators.
+Because in Java everything is an object(excluding primitives), whatever you pick here, you are technically doing OOP so if you understand how the FP code you wrote works in terms of OOP, I don't see why you shouldn't use it.
+If you do use FP, be prepared to justify why it is better than the other approaches in your case; the ability to do so will also land you some credits.